-Stevens’ epic-length saga offers an intimate account of human survival and heroism, centering on the harrowing ordeal and brave behavior of eight Jews hiding in an attic in Nazi-occupied Amsterdam.
+Stevens’ epic-length saga aims at offering an intimate account of human survival and heroism, centering on the harrowing ordeal and brave behavior of eight Jews, all hiding in an attic in Nazi-occupied Amsterdam.

 While the exteriors were shot in Amsterdam, the rest of the film was made on studio sets.
 William Mellor’s fluid camera work communicates the muted horror of the prohibitive confinement in a restricted space.

-The film’s major flaw is the casting of the inexperienced Millie Perking in the role of Anne Frank since she is the center of the narrative and we experience the ordeal through her eyes.
-Perkins looks physically right but she doesn’t sound or act right.
-The part calls for an actress who could make the audience understand and feel the power of her emotional truth, her growing pains, her feelings as a young woman.
+The film’s major flaw is the casting of the then inexperienced Millie Perking in the role of Anne Frank since she is the center of the narrative and we experience the ordeal through her eyes.
+Perkins looks physically right, but she doesn’t sound or act right.
+The part calls for an actress who could make the audience understand and feel the power of Anne’s emotional truth, her growing pains, her feelings as a girl on the verge of becoming a young woman.

 The Van Daan couple represents the reality and humanness of the older people in the attic.
 Shelley Winters gives a flashy, Oscar-winning performance as the crude yet sad and human Mrs. Van Daan, mother of Peter (Richard Beymer).
 Winters excels as a simple woman, limited by meager resources who can barely cope with the situation.
 Later on, she goes to pieces when her greedy husband wants to sell her fur coat.

 Her weakling of a husband (Lou Jacobi) is irksomely sluggish and pathetically lax.
-Mr. Van Daan misses his comforts and food and in the end turns into a thief to fill his stomach.
+Mr. Van Daan misses his previous comforts and food, and in the end, he turns into a thief to fill his stomach.

 Just before being arrested, Otto Frank observes: “For the past two years we lived in fear, now can live in hope.”